monicacrespo/bootcamp-backend-student-mongodb-modelling/2.advanced/README.md

 You can just store the course _id field in the courses array, of the `CategoriesSubset` document; this is the case where you have course name field changes often.
 The queries will use Aggregation $lookup (a "join" operation) to get the course and from the courses collection.

-The number of courses is finite and known size (it is not be a ever growing one).
-Initially 10 courses, it is estimated to be 100 in one year and maximum 1000 in five years.
-Another consideration is the size of the document limit of 16 MB.
+A category, may contain upto 1000s of courses (initially 10 courses, it is estimated to be 100 in one year and maximum 1000 in five years).
+An ObjectId being 12 bytes long, in this case will grow a collection to a size of merely 12000 bytes which is way lesser than 16000000 bytes (16MB).
+You are still left with a lot of space for the rest of category fields.
+So no need to worry about hitting the cap of 16MB.

+## Design model to add an structured hierarchical category
 ![Elearning Portal Model Advanced](ElearningPortalModelAdvanced.JPG)

-To meet the second requirement:
+## Add the capability to have public and private lectures and users - Approach 1
+One approach to design the Many-to-Many relationship between courses and users would be to store the users in a new `users` collection and keep a pair of each course taken by each user as an array of sub-documents called as `UserCourse` in a new `UsersCourses` collection.

+These are the changes to the model:
-* we are modifying the current `Lectures` and `LecturesSimplified` document to add the isPrivate field.
+* Modify the current `Lectures` and `LecturesSimplified` document to add the isPrivate field.
-* we are creating the `Users`  and `UsersCourses` collections, and `UsersSimplified` and `UserCourse` documents.
+* Create the `Users` and `UsersCourses` collections, and `UsersSimplified` and `UserCourse` documents.

 ```
 // Lectures document